amrmabdelazeem/Permalist-Project/README.md

 # Database Schema

-The application uses a single database table called items.
-This table has two columns: id (a unique identifier for each item) and title (the text of the item).
+The application uses Two database tables called items and time_table.
+Tables are linked with a one to many relationship with a forigen key.

 # Deployment Preview